bitwebs/bitdrive-cli/README.md

 ```

 ### CLI Commands
-The `hyperdrive` CLI tool includes a handful of subcommands that wrap the API methods described above.
-Running `hyperdrive help` will give more complete usage info:
+The `bitdrive` CLI tool includes a handful of subcommands that wrap the API methods described above.
+Running `bitdrive help` will give more complete usage info:
 ```
 $ ./bin/run/run help
-A Hyperspace service that for managing Hyperdrives over FUSE.
+A Bitspace service that for managing Bitdrives over FUSE.

 VERSION
-  @hyperspace/hyperdrive/1.0.0 linux-x64 node-v12.9.1
+  bitdrive-cli/1.0.0 linux-x64 node-v12.9.1

 USAGE
-  $ hyperdrive [COMMAND]
+  $ bitdrive [COMMAND]

 COMMANDS
-  autocomplete   display autocomplete installation instructions create         Create a new drive mounted at the specified path export         Export a Hyperdrive into a directory. force-unmount  Forcibly unmount the root filesystem (useful if it was not cleanly unmounted). fuse-setup     Perform a one-time configuration step for FUSE. help           display help for hyperdrive import         Import a directory into a Hyperdrive. info           Display information about the drive mounted at the given mountpoint. mount          Mount a drive at the specified mountpoint. seed           Seed a Hyperdrive on the network. start          Start the Hyperdrive service. stats          Get the networking stats for the drive mounted at a path. unmount        Unmount a drive.
-The root drive will be unmounted if a mountpoint is not specified. unseed         Stop seeding a Hyperdrive on the network.
+  autocomplete   display autocomplete installation instructions create         Create a new drive mounted at the specified path export         Export a Bitdrive into a directory. force-unmount  Forcibly unmount the root filesystem (useful if it was not cleanly unmounted). fuse-setup     Perform a one-time configuration step for FUSE. help           display help for bitdrive import         Import a directory into a Bitdrive. info           Display information about the drive mounted at the given mountpoint. mount          Mount a drive at the specified mountpoint. seed           Seed a Bitdrive on the network. start          Start the Bitdrive service. stats          Get the networking stats for the drive mounted at a path. unmount        Unmount a drive.
+The root drive will be unmounted if a mountpoint is not specified. unseed         Stop seeding a Bitdrive on the network.
 ```

 ### License